scitokens/nginx-scitokens/README.md

 * The directory structure
 * Permissions that should be tested (read/write)

-But, if you used the default configuration above (which would leave your server open to read or write from anyone), then you can test it with a provided script.
+But, if you used the default configuration above (which would leave your server open to read or write from anyone), then you can test it with a [provided script](test/test_http.py).
 You will have to edit the script, near the top, with some values that pertain to your server.
 You should only have to edit the hostname.

+Also, you will need to create a few directories in order for the test script to work.
+First, create the `www` directory under `data`.

+    sudo mkdir -p data/www/protected

+Then, make the directory world readable (this is only a test, after all).
+Not a great solution.
+The token issuer will protect directories with the scopes (`scp`) attribute.

+    sudo chown 777 data/www/protected

+Modify the test script with the hostname and scopes necessary.
+At the least, you will need to modify the hostname.